Visa Applications

 Austria Medical Treatment Visa

 A Schengen medical treatment visa is provided to those who want to obtain medical care in a Schengen nation.
-A Schengen medical treatment visa requires several extra papers, including but not limited to evidence of proof of lodging, payment to the medical institution, and a letter of acceptance from the receiving medical institution.
+A Schengen medical treatment visa requires several extra papers, including but not limited to proof of accommodation, payment to the medical institution, and a letter of acceptance from the receiving medical institution.

 Austria Long-Stay Visa Categories